 Post contains affiliate links.
 For more information please see disclosure.

 As soon as I put my the babies down for a nap, my son looked at me and said “Ready??!”
 I told him he could get everything out, and he said “Wayyy ahead of you mom!”
+When he opened up

 He had already set out all the supplies!
 I always tell him to do set out everything from the Tinker Crate before we get started, so we can make sure we have everything.
 I guess I’ve finally worn off on him (a little).
 After making sure we had everything, my son opened the Tinker zine, and started to read.

 The first part taught him how our hands work.
 He learned how many bones were in his hand, and what each one was called.
 We did a little math while he read too, just because adding is kinda fun…

 Next my son read that humans are the only animals that can touch their thumb to their ring finger and pinky, a fact that jumped out at my son while he was reading.
 We also learned that there are no muscles in our fingers!
 The muscles in our hands only go as far at the palm.
 With the help of ligaments, these muscles control our fingers like a puppeteer controls a puppet with the help of strings on a puppet.

 To better illustrate the concept, the book instructed us to try an exercise with our hands.
 My son held his hand out with his palm facing up.
 I then pressed on his arm, just above his wrist.
 We watched as (to our surprise) his hand jumped and his fingers curled!
 If we pressed on a different part above his wrist, his hand would react in a different way, but always resulted in his fingers moving.
 Whichever muscle we pressed down on must have been controlling his fingers!

 To further illustrate how the muscles in the arm control the movement of our finger, we made some puppets using straws, string, and some fun cut outs that came in the box.